Muti-Kara/NNet/README.md

 For training ANN part it uses bacpropagation.<br />
 For training CNN part it uses a simple genetic algorithm.<br />
 In order to train network you must first train CNN part, and then use transfer learning to train ANN part.<br />
+Main class includes an example usage of pretrained network.
+(Although it isn't working well)<br />
 It's under development.<br />